Crowdtells

 What the coverage agrees on

-- Commercial ship traffic through the Strait of Hormuz has recently increased.
+• Commercial ship traffic in the Strait of Hormuz has been rising.

 How outlets frame it